AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 ### Strategic Differentiators

-- **Quality-first publishing**: Unlike open platforms, your site emphasizes editorial review and premium curation.
+- **Quality-first publishing**: Unlike open platforms, this website emphasizes editorial review and premium curation.
-- **Cloud-native media**: Leveraging Cloudinary ensures your content is scalable and secure.
+- **Cloud-native media**: Leveraging Cloudinary ensures the site content is scalable and secure.
 - **Dual-role architecture**: Supporting both authors and reviewers creates a collaborative publishing environment.

 ### Scope / User Stories

 This section outlines the anticipated user interactions with the website, based on their goals and expectations.
 Each User Story has been documented as a GitHub Issue for traceability.
-Below, you'll find detailed scenarios describing the actions various user types — including the business owner — intend to perform.
+Below, you'll find detailed scenarios describing the actions various user types — including the administrator (business owner) — intend to perform.
 Developer-focused User Stories have also been included to capture technical requirements and implementation perspectives.

 **As website administrator**